elvanja/abbr/README.md

 New node doesn't start processing the requests until it is synced with the rest of the cluster.
 Therefore, there are no errors.

+## Working assumptions

+When network partitions occur, the provided cache solutions need some way to reconcile the differences.
+For this particular problem we're in luck because the shortening algorithm is deterministic, it yields the same short URL for same long URL.
+Hence, it is safe to just merge all the data between partitions/nodes.
+There are no update conflicts, URLs shortened in one cluster partition and missing in the other can be safely inserted to that other partition.
+Also, data already existing in other partition can be just ignored or written over since they're the same.

+Also, we assume that all cluster nodes are of same application type.
+It wouldn't be much of a problem to introduce a mechanism that takes only `cache` nodes into account.
+But, that is not the subject of this experiment, so it has been left out.

 ## Additional notes